ploetz-zeller/symbio-documentation/docs/admin/services/sap-solution-manager-connector/Introduction_BasicHowTo.md

 ## How to use interface (basic)

+The user has to have the architect rights to be able to use the Solution Manager connector.

 Under *PROCESSES* facet, in the *architecture* view, there is **SAP** menu bar item.

 ![Test](media/HowToUse1.png)